Owner/Clinical Director Michelle Villanti, LCSW

 Dr. Bongaard is a doctor of Internal Medicine and is a member of the American Society of Clinical Hypnosis and the Maui Medical Society.
 She is the medical director and creator of the Maui Cancer Wellness Retreats.

-We are looking for a Masters-level Psychotherapist for Nova Luna Center's day treatment program.
+We are looking for a Licensed Masters-level Psychotherapist for Nova Luna Center's day treatment program.

 Summary of the job: Under the supervision of the CEO/Clinical Director, a Primary Therapist is responsible for facilitating individual and group therapy within the day treatment model, working collaboratively with a team of clinicians to ensure all aspects of clients' treatment is person-centered and in alignment with their treatment goals.
 A Primary Therapist is responsible for documenting and tracking the treatment planning process of their assigned individual clients, and for administering data-collecting therapeutic instruments on a regular basis, in addition to their therapy sessions.